slac-mission-support/ODTS-mini-Scan/Software/Libraries/Overview.md

 ## 16 x 2 LCD Display Default Message Library
-Contains standard messages shown in the software specification -message(message_number), where message_numbers 1 - 10 represent the messages in the specification.
+Contains standard messages shown in the software specification
+- message(message_number), where message_numbers 1 - 10 represent the messages in the specification.

 ## I2C Library
 Library taken from internet
--backlight(option), where option 1 is on, and option 2 is off -write_message()
+- backlight(option), where option 1 is on, and option 2 is off
+- write_message()